 2048 is a matching game where your job is to combine matching tiles to create larger numbered tiles.
-When there are no more moves left, and the board is full, the game is over.
-If you want to get to the mythical 2048 tile, you'll have to think strategically and plan your moves carefully.
-Here are some tips and tricks on how to work your way up to a better score every time in 2048!
+When there are no more moves left and the board is full, the game is over.
+If you want to get to the mythical 2048 tile, you'll have to think of the best 2038 strategy and plan your moves carefully.
+Here are some tips and tricks on how to work your way up to a better score every time in 2048 on iPhone or iPad!

 1. Understand how the board moves